qutip/qutip/doc/introduction.rst

 - QuTiP now includes solvers for both Floquet and Bloch-Redfield master equations.

-- The Lindblad master equation and monte-carlo solvers allow for time-dependent collapse operators.
+- The Lindblad master equation and Monte Carlo solvers allow for time-dependent collapse operators.

 - It is possible to automatically compile time-dependent problems into c-code using Cython (if installed).